XRTK/activate-unity-license/README.md

 * `UNITY_USERNAME` The email address you use for your Unity Id
 * `UNITY_PASSWORD` The password you use for Unity Id access
 * `UNITY_SERIAL` (Required for pro/plus activations)
+* `UNITY_LICENSE_FILE` (Optional, `.ulf` license file for personal activations ONLY)
+  * See instructions on how to generate, activate, and download a license file for [windows](https://docs.unity3d.com/Manual/ManualActivationCmdWin.html) or [macos](https://docs.unity3d.com/Manual/ManualActivationCmdMac.html).
+  * To set this secret in GitHub, copy and paste the contents of the .ulf license file text into the secret value.

 > Don't forget that pro/plus licenses only support 2 active licenses at a time!